Haematopoiesis: Location

 In developing embryos, blood formation occurs in aggregates of blood cells in the yolk sac, called blood islands.
 As development progresses, blood formation occurs in the spleen, liver and lymph nodes.
 When bone marrow develops, it eventually assumes the task of forming most of the blood cells for the entire organism.
 However, maturation, activation, and some proliferation of lymphoid cells occurs in the spleen, thymus, and lymph nodes.
 In children, haematopoiesis occurs in the marrow of the long bones such as the femur and tibia.
 In adults, it occurs mainly in the pelvis, cranium, vertebrae, and sternum.

 Extramedullary

 In some cases, the liver, thymus, and spleen may resume their haematopoietic function, if necessary.
 This is called extramedullary haematopoiesis.
 It may cause these organs to increase in size substantially.
-During fetal development, since bones and thus the bone marrow develop later, the liver functions as the main haematopoetic organ.
+During fetal development, since bones and thus the bone marrow develop later, the liver functions as the main haematopoietic organ.
 Therefore, the liver is enlarged during development.
 Extramedullary haematopoiesis and myelopoiesis may supply leukocytes in cardiovascular disease and inflammation during adulthood.
 Splenic macrophages and adhesion molecules may be involved in regulation of extramedullary myeloid cell generation in cardiovascular disease.